GN 1.1 Workers compensation - a brief history

 The claims that these policies respond to are sometimes referred to as ‘straddle claims’ in that these policies straddle the privately underwritten and managed fund periods (the first six months of 1987).

-It is over thirty years since the commencement of the managed fund.
 The Interim Managed Fund is now largely confined to claims involving diseases of long latency.
 For example, dust diseases and occupational diseases such as cancer.

 Email